 And if your children would like to write to me themselves, they are, of course, most welcome.

-In a few weeks I hope to be video-enabled so you can send me your stories that way: On a super-short video.
+At some point I hope to figure out how you can send me your stories in video form.
 But I’m so psyched to get started — and I am hearing from parents so starved for stories of what THEY can actually start letting their kids do — that let’s get the show on the road.
 (But not your kid.
 Your kid should look both ways first.) – L.